-Finding: The Rock Creek projects are complex and require a contractor with the expertise and experience to manage multiple subcontractors, to construct the project while the existing buildings are in use by staff and students, and that understands the particular needs of the College in terms of construction management and project delivery times.
+Finding: This project is complex and requires a contractor with the expertise and experience to manage multiple subcontractors, to construct the project while the existing building is in use by staff and students, and that understands the particular needs of the College in terms of construction management and project delivery times.
 The RFP process allows for review of contractor expertise and the particular expertise of the contractor's proposed team not afforded by a low-bid procurement.